Compressive Sensing Using Iterative Hard Thresholding with Low Precision Data Representation: Theory and Applications: QIHT : Low Precision Iterative Thresholding

-We now analyze a quantized version of IHT in terms of signal recovery performance.
-The key development here is that, by reducing the bit widths of the data points in a structured manner, we can upper bound the recovery error.
-In Section~\ref{section_experiments}, we will show that for one specific application, in radio astronomy we expect this error to be small, due to the structure of the measurement matrix.
+We will now introduce the quantized version of normalized {IHT}, called {QIHT}, and analyze it in terms of signal recovery performance.
+The key idea here is that, by reducing the bit widths of the data points in a structured manner, we can upper bound the recovery error and fine tune the bit precision to still guarantee provable recovery performance.
+In Section~\ref{Sec:NumericalExperiments}, we will show that the recovery error bound reflects the true scaling of parameters in the regime where the non-symmetric RIP holds, and that for specific applications, in particular radio astronomy and magnetic resonance imaging, we expect the recovery error to be small, thanks to the structure of the measurement matrix.